-We now consider Kepler-91 which is an example of a star which has evolved off main sequence to move along the giant branch.
-The main parameters of the observed star are summarised in table 3 and the physical and orbital parameters of its companion close-in planet, Kepler-91b, are given in table 4 The evolution of the radius of Kepler-91 as a function of time is illustrated in Fig. 4.
+We now consider Kepler-91 which is an example of a star that has evolved off MS to move along the giant branch.
+The main parameters of the observed star are summarized in Table 3 and the physical and orbital parameters of its companion close-in planet, Kepler-91b, are given in Table 4.
+The evolution of the radius of Kepler-91 as a function of time is illustrated in Fig. 4.
 It will be seen that Kepler-91 is currently evolving with a rapidly increasing radius.
 Therefore, as indicated above it is important to consider a set of models with different ages, T{age} , and to calculate the overlap integrals and orbital evolution rates corresponding to this set of models.
-We have checked that tidal evolution is essentially insignificant for $T{age} < 3.5Gyr$.
-Accordingly we consider 14 stellar models with ages in the range $3.51Gyr < T{age} < 4.26Gyr$, with the time interval between them decreasing at later times to account for more rapid evolution of the star (see Fig. 4).
-In Figs. 5 and 6 we show, respectively, the density and Brunt - Väisälä frequency as a function of radius.
-Solid, dashed, dotted and dot dashed curves correspond to $T{age} = 4.26, 4.21$,
+We have checked that tidal evolution is essentially insignificant for $T{age} < 3.5$ Gyr.
+Accordingly we consider 14 stellar models with ages in the range $3.51 < T{age} < 4.26$ Gyr, with the time interval between them decreasing at later times to account for more rapid evolution of the star (see Fig. 4).
+In Figs 5 and 6 we show, respectively, the density and Brunt-Väisälä frequency as a function of radius.
+Solid, dashed, dotted and dot-dashed curves correspond to $T{age} = 4.26, 4.21, 4.11$ and 3.7 Gyr, respectively.
+One can see that at the latest time the stellar structure assumes a typical red giant form with a highly centrally condensed core and an extended convective envelope.